Skip to main content

 • Referral into the Helping Early Panel which is a multi-agency partnership that aims to support children, young people, and families in Sutton by providing early intervention and prevention services.
 It focuses on identifying and addressing needs early on to prevent issues from escalating and to improve outcomes for children and families.
 Referral can only be completed by professionals (not schools)

-• For professional support or guidance on referrals, you can contact the Early Help Coordinators at 020 8770 6001 For more information please visit the Sutton Information Hub by clicking this link.
-[External Link]
+• For professional support or guidance on referrals, you can contact the Early Help Coordinators at 020 8770 6001 For more information please visit the Targeted Early Help directory page

 Early Help & Integrated Youth Justice Service (EHIYJS) | Schools Team